Dave-deJong/Dave-deJong/README.md

 ### Hi there 👋

-I am learning with School of Code, starting in September 2023.
+I am learning with School of Code, I started the 16 week bootcamp in September 2023.

 <!--
 **Dave-deJong/Dave-deJong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.